-Professor, Fuji Tokoha University (E-mail: miyajima@fuji-tokoha-u.ac.jp)

-Senior Research Officer, Federal Reserve Bank of Minneapolis (E-mail: wew@res.mpls.frb.fed.us)
+Shigeki Miyajima: Professor, Fuji Tokoha University (E-mail: miyajima@fuji-tokoha-u.ac.jp) Warren E. Weber: Senior Research Officer, Federal Reserve Bank of Minneapolis (E-mail: wew@res.mpls.frb.fed.us)

-This research was begun when Miyajima was Senior Economist, Institute for Monetary and Economic Studies (IMES), Bank of Japan and Weber was visiting scholar at the IMES.
+This research was begun when Shigeki Miyajima was senior economist at the Institute for Monetary and Economic Studies (IMES), Bank of Japan, and Warren E. Weber was visiting scholar at the IMES.
 We acknowledge helpful comments from an anonymous referee.
 The views expressed herein are those of the authors and not necessarily those of the Bank of Japan, the Federal Reserve Bank of Minneapolis, or the Federal Reserve System.

-1. Introduction
+I. Introduction

-At the time of the Meiji Restoration in 1868, Japan had no modern banking system except for a few foreign banks doing business for foreign trade at authorized ports such as Yokohama and Kohbe.
-This changed in 1872, due in large part to the efforts of Mr. Hirobumi Ito, the Vice-Minister of Finance at the time.
-Mr. Ito had read the laws establishing the National Banking System in the United States, and in late 1870 he traveled there to study the system in operation first hand.
-When he returned to Japan, he advocated the adoption a banking system patterned after that in the United States.
+At the time of the Meiji Restoration in 1868, Japan had no modern banking system except for a few foreign banks doing business for foreign trade at authorized ports such as Yokohama and Kobe.
+This changed in 1872, due in large part to the efforts of Hirobumi Ito, the Vice-Minister of Finance at the time.
+He had read the laws establishing the National Banking System in the United States, and in late 1870 traveled there to study the system in operation firsthand.
+When he returned to Japan, he advocated the adoption of a banking system patterned after that in the United States.
 His recommendation was adopted, and a national banking system was established in Japan by the National Bank Act proclaimed on November 15, 1872.